All Microphones at the Best Prices 🎙

 How does a ribbon microphone work?

-The signal level obtained will be very low, hence the use of an external power supply: a very good quality microphone preamp.
+The signal level obtained will be very low, hence the use of an external power supply: a very good quality preamp.

 What are its characteristics ?

-For which applications were they designed?
+What applications were they designed for?

-Our selection of ribbon microphones :
+Our selection of ribbon microphones:

 The USB Microphone, a new era 🎤

 USB microphones are compatible with Windows and Mac OS operating systems and with any audio interface.
 Some models require the use of a sound card, others already integrate it.
-Very easy to use, it is plug and play.
-With a USB microphone, you don’t have to worry about drivers when installing it.
+Very easy to use, it's plug and play.
+With a USB microphone, you don't have to worry about drivers when installing it.
 Once connected, the microphone will install a driver by itself.

 Our selection of USB microphones: